athomasq/athomasq.github.io/essays/investing-in-public.md

 On average I spend 1-2 hours with each of my portfolio companies every 3-4 months.
 The topics which come up most often are go-to-market, narrative creation, recruiting and team structure, and financing strategy.

-What I'm still trying to figure out is whether this pull-based, problem-driven interaction is optimal, or if I can be more effective by being more proactive.
-The challenge is to add that proactivity without projecting an unearned authority or a certainty that doesn't exist.
-(Yes, this is pompous).
-Ideally I'd like to apply the same transform to value-addition that I've done to portfolio construction: make it less ad hoc, and more intentional.

-The other thing which I'm still working on is the balance between supporting founders with advice and encouragement, and pushing founders to do more, move faster, aim bigger.

 ----